 Her passion for food ultimately led her down an academic path, both as a student and teacher.
 She helped to develop the curriculum for the Bachelor of Arts programs at New England Culinary Institute, and was the founding Academic Director for Culinary Arts at the Art Institute of Wisconsin.
 She has also taught online for Keller Graduate School and DeVryUniversity for the past ten years.

 Claire’s real passion lies in understanding how the food system operates.
 Her research in food systems focuses on leadership and change.
 Specifically, how communities use food to establish and maintain meaning and cohesion in times of critical change.
 Dr. Menck's doctoral dissertation, Recipes of Resolve: Food & Meaning in Post-Diluvian New Orleans, focuses on the role food played in recovery following the twin crises of Hurricanes Katrina and Rita, and the subsequent BP Oil Spill of 2010.

 The dissertation won the Networked Digital Library of Theses and Dissertations Innovative Dissertation Award for 2011, and was been nominated for the Samuel Prince Dissertation Award (2011) and the Alvin H. Chapman Jr. Outstanding Dissertation Award (2013).
 She has presented this work at a variety of conferences, as well as publishing multiple articles and chapters on these topics.
 While in New Orleans she also worked on the documentary 'No One Ever Went Hungry,' which was honored as the Louisiana Endowment for the Arts 2012 Documentary of the Year.

 Claire resides in Milwaukee, Wisconsin.
-She is a competitive powerlifter, and enjoys ambling along with her four-legged "daughter" Ella (an Australian cattle dog).
+She is a competitive powerlifter and holds several state lifting records.
+She enjoys ambling along with her four-legged "daughter" Ella (an Australian cattle dog).
 She’s also been known to haunt the used bookstores, museums, cafes, restaurants, and bars in whatever locale her travels take her.